tigera-solutions/cc-eks-zero-trust-workshop/modules/module-3-connect-calicocloud.md

 1. The welcome screen will allow you to choose among four use cases and will provide a guided tour for each use case.
 After that, you can proceed to connect your first cluster.
 This option directs you to the **Managed Clusters** section.
 Click on the "**Connect Cluster**" button to start the process.

    The Connect Cluster window will allow you to choose a name to identify your cluster in Calico Cloud and select which platform you are running the cluster on.
 The next window presents a link for you to review the cluster requirements for Calico Cloud.
-A kubectl command to run the installation script will be generated, you need to copy and apply this command in your cluster.
+Calico Cloud will generate a kubectl command to run the installation script, and you need to copy and apply this command in your cluster.

+   > **Attention**: During the live workshop, the Calico Cloud cluster will be shared.
+To avoid confusion, use your EKS cluster name to register your cluster.
+This name can be retrieved using the following command on the Cloud9 prompt:

+    ```bash
+    echo $CLUSTERNAME
+    ```

    ![05-connect-cluster](https://user-images.githubusercontent.com/104035488/218572760-885c67b8-85a0-4c2a-b040-b008461d7928.gif)